 Turrialba Volcano – This volcano is an active volcano inside the Turrialba Volcano National Park in Cartago, Costa Rica.

-The volcano as well as the park does not get as many visitors as the other Costa Rica national parks mainly because of its active volcanic activity.
+The volcano and the park do not get as many visitors as the other Costa Rica national parks, mainly because of their active volcanic activity.

 4. Chase waterfalls

 Hiking through the jungle is among the best things to do in the Valley.

 When you go Central Valley hiking, you are sure to discover majestic waterfalls tucked in the midst of the tropical scenery.

 Some of the waterfalls located in Central Valley, Costa Rica are:

 Catarata del Toro – Measuring 270 feet from the jungle, Catarata del Toro is the largest waterfall in Costa Rica.

 This body of water is located within the confines of the Catarata del Toro Adventure Park in Bajos Del Toro in Alajuela.

 While swimming is not allowed in Catarata del Toro, the majestic view is still worth hiking for.